Skip to main content

 Porthcurnick, Roseland Peninsula

 Porthcurnick beach lies just outside Portscatho on the Roseland Peninsula.
-Owned by the National Trust, it stays pretty quiet unless it’s absolutely the height of the season.
+Owned by the National Trust, it stays quiet unless it’s the height of the summer season.
 If not, you can scramble around headlands to even more tranquil coves while the tide stays low.
 Just make sure you leave enough time to return!
 Porthcurnick Beach is pleasantly isolated, lovely and sandy, and you can take dogs!
 Take shrimping nets for some lovely rock pools revealed at low tide.

 The Beach has an excellent little cafe called “The Hidden Hut”, which you may have seen featured last year in Caroline Quentin’s series on Cornwall.
 It’s not easily seen as it was built during the Second World War for a purpose that meant it was best “if it wasn’t noticed” from the sea.
 This usually means it goes unnoticed by the occasional basking shark (strictly the non-dangerous type) that can be seen from its terrace.